Photo: Glacial Hills Trails

 If you’re seeking long climbs, fast descents and tight trails, follow the Outside Loop.
 From any parking lot, consistently stay left or right (depending on direction of travel) at each intersection.
 Distances vary from 12 miles to almost 20 depending on whether you choose to head east of Orchard Hill Road.

 Afterward, treat yourself (and re-hash the fun you just had) in Bellaire with food and drink.
 Short’s Brewing Company offers flights of northern Michigan craft beer along with shared plates, pizza, salads and kid-friendly food.
-Another post run/ride refreshing reward could be a few samples of cider at nearby Bee Well Mead and Cider, also in Downtown Bellaire.
 Check out Terrain Restaurant on Bridge Street for new American fare that celebrates “the flavors of our region.”
 Looking for a cup o’ joe or something sweet?
 Stop by Ruthanne’s Gourmet Bakery.

 Learn more about Glacial Hills, including how to help support the not-for-profit Friends of Glacial Hills, here.
 Donations support trail bed maintenance, tree clearing and events, hikes and fundraisers.